 Most diamonds found at or near Earth's surface were delivered from the mantle during deep-source volcanic eruptions.
 These diamonds occur in vertical igneous structures known as pipes which are often composed of kimberlite or peridotite.

 These pipes are difficult to locate.
 Their surface exposure is usually covered with soil and vegetation and it might be only a few acres in size.
-The pipes are often found by searching soils and sediments for mineral grains that are characteristic of the mantle rock that occurs in the pipe but are absent in typical surface materials.
+The pipes are often found by searching soils and sediments for mineral grains that are characteristic of the pipe but absent in local surface materials.
 Small particles of chromium-rich diopside are bright green in color, are often abundant in the pipes, and are easy to recognize in surface materials.
-(It would be almost impossible to locate the pipes by looking for diamonds because they make up such a tiny fraction of the overall rock in the pipe and would then be diluted by local rock debris.)

 Geologists use these green diopside fragments to locate the pipes.
 They know that the fragments are liberated as the pipe weathers, then scattered by the actions of mass wasting, streams and glaciers.
 When diopside fragments are discovered, the geologist knows that they originated up-slope, up-stream, or up-ice from the location in which they were found.